Zhouheng Li

 ⭐ Game Planning for Competitive Multi-Agent Interaction: Game theory provides a principled framework for modeling competition over limited resources, yet key challenges remain in computational efficiency and safe strategy transitions.
 My research leverages generative models as priors to improve warm-starting and adaptation, enabling stable and robust motion planning in complex multi-agent environments.

-⭐ World Model and Feedback Control-based VLA: A key limitation of current world models is that their predictions often lack essential physical consistency.
-Feedback control can inject physical information into the prediction process, while improved predictions in turn enhance control performance, resulting in more robust long-horizon behavior.
+⭐ Physics-Informed World Models and VLAs: A key limitation of current world models and VLAs is that their predictions and decisions often lack essential physical consistency.
+Integrating physics-informed neural networks (PINNs) into world models and VLAs can improve prediction consistency and action feasibility, enabling more robust long-horizon behavior.

 ⭐ Multimodal Generative Models: Integrating diverse sensory modalities while balancing multiple objectives remains challenging for robotic systems.
 This direction focuses on leveraging energy-based models and classifier-free guidance to enable flexible composition of image and state modalities at inference time, supporting efficient adaptation and strong few-shot and zero-shot generalization.